Eryk96/NetSurfP-3.0/README.rst

 ====
-Thesis: NetSurfP Version 3.0 Protein secondary structure and relative solvent accessibility
+**Thesis**: NetSurfP 3.0 Protein secondary structure and relative solvent accessibility
 ====

 The repository contains the source code for the updated version of NetSurfP 3.0, which replaces HMM profiles with embeddings from the pretrained model ESM-1b.
 The previous version of NetSurfP 2.0 is written with the Keras framework.
 Wheras the updated version works with the PyTorch framework.